shailtomar/runAnalysis/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 # Process
-Following process is performed by script run_analysis.R to clean up the data and create tidy data set:
+<br>Following process is performed by script run_analysis.R to clean up the data and create tidy data set:
-1. Read Test data for subject, activity and features. <br>
+<br>1.
+Read Test data for subject, activity and features.
-2. Read Train data for subject, activity and features.
+<br>2.
+Read Train data for subject, activity and features.
-3. Combine the above data for train and test by rows
+<br>3.
+Combine the above data for train and test by rows
-4. Read support data of features
+<br>4.
+Read support data of features
-5. Merge data for Test and Train for subject, activity, and features
+<br>5.
+Merge data for Test and Train for subject, activity, and features
-6. Extract meand and standard deviation data from the merged data.
+<br>6.
+Extract meand and standard deviation data from the merged data.
 This is a subset
-7. Assign descriptive names by using/reading activity label file
+<br>7.
+Assign descriptive names by using/reading activity label file
-8. Assign appropriate variables
+<br>8.
+Assign appropriate variables
-9. Create variable factor
+<br>9.
+Create variable factor
-10. Aggregrate the data and assign it to tidy data
+<br>10.
+Aggregrate the data and assign it to tidy data
-11. Write the tidy data to output file using write.table
+<br>11.
+Write the tidy data to output file using write.table

 # Properties of Tidy data
 180 obs. of  68 variables.
-First column is Subject, Second is Acitivity and the Rest are meassurments.
+First column is Subject, Second is Acitivity and the Rest are meassurments.<br>
  [1] "subject"
  [2] "activity"
  [3] "TimeBodyAccelerometer-mean()-X"